This Is What Whales Are Betting On Roku - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Roku options trades today is 508.93 with a total volume of 1,458.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Roku's big money trades within a strike price range of $50.0 to $490.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Roku's whale activity within a strike price range from $80.0 to $420.0 in the last 30 days.

 Roku Option Volume And Open Interest Over Last 30 Days